 BRYCS aims to strengthen the capacity of refugee-serving and mainstream organizations across the U.S. to empower and ensure the successful development of refugee children, youth, and their families.
 In providing technical assistance and maintaining the nation’s largest online collection of resources related to refugee and immigrant children and families, BRYCS increases public awareness and facilitates knowledge building, information sharing and collaboration among a diverse group of service providers, including child welfare, schools, refugee resettlement agencies, and ethnic and community-based organizations.

 This information is provided to help clinicians, public health providers, and resettlement agencies facilitate medical screening, and determine appropriate interventions and services for individuals of a specific refugee group.
 Each profile is a comprehensive resource describing the demographic, cultural, and health characteristics of specific population.
 The information in these profiles is intended to equip clinicians and others with the knowledge necessary to better serve refugees.
 This knowledge will allow providers to approach a refugee with an improved understanding of where they come from, the circumstances of their displacement, living conditions during asylum, and health conditions for which they may be at increased risk.

-Country Condition Reports - GCJFCS
+Country Condition Reports and Refugee Wellness Country Guides - GCJFCS